 According to his last contract with the New York Yankees, Clemens earned a pro-rated $28 million per year.

-He was born on August 4, 1962 in Dayton Ohio; he lived in Vandalia, Ohio, and then went to high school in Houston at Springs Woods High School.
-He played baseball, football, and basketball, in his senior year he was scouted by the Philadelphia Phillies and the Minnesota Twins, but decided to go to college.
+He was born on August 4, 1962 in Dayton Ohio.
+He went to high school in Houston at Springs Woods High School.
+In high school he played baseball, football, and basketball.
+During his senior year he was scouted by the Philadelphia Phillies and the Minnesota Twins, but decided instead to go to college.
 He played college baseball at San Jacinto College North and at the University of Texas.
-In 1983 Clemens was drafted 19th overall by the Boston Red Sox and rose quickly through the minor league and made his first major league appearance May 15, 1984.
+In 1983 Clemens was drafted 19th overall by the Boston Red Sox and rose quickly through the minor leagues.
+He made his first major league appearance May 15, 1984.
 Roger has been married to Debra Lynn Godfrey since 1984 they have four sons: Koby Aaron, Kory Allen, Kacy Austin, and Kody Alec—all given "K" names to honor Clemens's strikeouts ("K's").
 Roger son Koby was drafted at the age of 18, by the Astros as a third baseman and he signed his contract on July 14, 2005.
-Roger Clemens has had a lot of media attention throughout his life due to many controversies regarding he reputation, everything from steroid use, being a pitcher who was unafraid to throw close to batters, using the prescription pain reliever Vioxx, to having an adulterous affair with country singer Mindy McCready who was only 15 when the affair begun.
-Clemens has appeared as himself in several movies and television episodes, the best known being the season three episode of The Simpsons ("Homer at the Bat"),in the episode Clemens was hypnotized into thinking he was a chicken.